 Who Should Avoid Intermittent Fasting?

-You may want to avoid intermittent fasting if:
+You may want to avoid fasting diets in the first place if:

 - You are trying to become pregnant

 - You have a history of an eating disorder

 - You have low blood pressure

 - You are underweight, or you have been advised to gain weight by a healthcare provider or nutritionist